-Dr. Secemsky leads the vascular medicine research program at the Smith Center for Outcomes Research in Cardiology.
-His research involves utilizing real-world data to perform comparative effectiveness and outcomes research, with a focus on the treatment of peripheral vascular disorders.
+Dr. Secemsky's research involves utilizing real-world data to perform comparative effectiveness and outcomes research, with a focus on the treatment of peripheral vascular disorders.
 He has particular interests in drug delivery, intravascular imaging, antithrombotic therapy, renal denervation, and pulmonary embolism intervention.
 Dr. Secemsky is also involved in clinical trial design and implementation, and has served as an investigator on more than a dozen trials.
 Dr. Secemsky’s research program is funded by the National Institutes of Health (NIH), Harvard Medical School, the Food & Drug Administration, extramural grants and philanthropy.
-Dr. Secemsky has authored more than 60 original investigations and has mentored numerous medical students, residents, fellows and junior faculty.
+Dr. Secemsky has authored more than 200 publications and has mentored numerous medical students, residents, fellows and junior faculty.
 He is an Associate Editor at Vascular Medicine and is on the Editorial Board at Circulation: Cardiovascular Interventions and the Journal of SCAI.
 He is also the current Chair of the PERT Consortium Research Committee, is a writing member of the 2022 ACC/AHA Guideline on the Management of Lower Extremity Peripheral Artery Disease (PAD), and is the co-director of the ACC's Scientific Sessions’ Endovascular Program, SCAI's Scientific Sessions’ Endovascular Program and SVM's Fellows/APP Course.
 He serves on the Board of Directors for the VIVA Foundation and the Board of Trustees for the Society for Vascular Medicine.